-In the case of extreme financial hardship, forbearance may be offered at the lender's discretion.
-Virtually all lenders are willing to consider such hardship forbearances.
+In the case of extreme financial hardship, forbearance may be offered at the loan servicer's discretion.
+Virtually all loan servicers are willing to consider such hardship forbearances.
 They are usually granted for no more than six-months at a time.